KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

   - Turn CloudTrail in paying account
   - Create bucket policy that allows cross-account access
   - Turn on CloudTrail in the other accounts and use the bucket in the paying account

+### Questions

+- What is the objective of AWS organizations?
+- What is a paying account, what **should not** be on a paying account?
+- What is the current limit of linked accounts for consolidated billing?
+- What are the 3 advantages of consolidated billing?
+- What is a strategy that can be leveraged between CloudTrail and the organization's paying account?